-What about presidential elections?
-Does an incumbent's job-approval rating make or break his chances of winning re-election?
+So what does all this mean for the 2020 presidential election?
+Will President Trump's job-approval rating make or break his chances of winning re-election?

-Does that mean that if Trump's approval rating continues to languish below 50 percent over the next two years that he will definitely lose re-election in 2020?
+Does that mean that if Trump's approval rating continues to languish below 50 percent he will definitely lose re-election in 2020?
 Absolutely not.
-If there's one thing that Trump has proven in both his candidacy and short time in office is that precedent means nothing to this president.
+If there's one thing that Trump has proven in both his candidacy and tumultuous time in office is that precedent means nothing to this president.

 You might notice that not every job-approval poll comes up with the same numbers.
 That's because each polling organization uses a slightly different methodology.
 Some pollsters, like Gallup and Quinnipiac, call up a representative sample of Americans over 18 and simply ask them if they approve or disapprove of the president's job performance.
 In Trump's case, those polls result in lower approval and higher disapproval numbers.

 But what about Rasmussen Reports, Trump's favorite pollster?
 In that case, Rasmussen doesn't simply poll American adults or even American registered voters, a tighter demographic.
 Rasmussen only counts answers from "likely voters," people who say they are likely to vote in the next election.
 Rasmussen is also the only company polling people on a daily basis.